SHADOW269/CMA_4THSEM/Readme.md

 1. Create a home page for a college website containg all latest HTML5 tags like article, aside, nav, header, footer, section, figure.
-And in nav.
-Create hyper links for courses, facilities and contact details.
+And in nav Create hyper links for courses, facilities and contact details.
 On clicking
 * Course hyperlink, display the page with course names offered in the college using ordered list,